authelia/doks/content/en/configuration/second-factor/webauthn.md

 {{< confkey type="duration" default="60s" required="no" >}}

-This adjusts the requested timeout for a Webauthn interaction.
+This adjusts the requested timeout for a WebAuthn interaction.
 The period of time is in [duration notation format](../prologue/common.md#duration-notation-format).

 ## FAQ